abougouffa/minemacs/docs/DOCS.md

 #### `(+kill-buffer-and-its-windows BUFFER &optional MSGP)`

 Kill BUFFER and delete its windows.
 Default is `current-buffer`.
+When MSGP is non-nil, signal an error when the buffer isn't alive.
 BUFFER may be either a buffer or its name (a string).

 #### `(+region-to-buffer START END BUFFER ARG)`